garrettgman/connect-cloud-great-tables-course/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Introduction to GitHub
+# Share Great Tables with Quarto and Cloud Connect

-_Get started using GitHub in less than an hour._
+_Share your first great table with the world in less than 30 minutes._

 </header>